 In all examples, it is assumed that the licensee documents and corrects the performance deficiency, even if the issue is determined to be minor.
 If the licensee fails to correct a minor issue, that would be screened as a different issue.

-The referenced quality assurance (QA) criterion may be the 10 CFR 50, Appendix B criterion, the corresponding ASME NQA-1, or other equivalent, QA criteria which were approved by the NRC staff as part of the license.
+The referenced quality assurance (QA) criterion may be the 10 CFR Part 50, Appendix B criterion, the corresponding ASME NQA-1, or other equivalent, QA criteria which were approved by the NRC staff as part of the license.

 The minor violation examples described in this appendix are meant to represent examples of construction issues that should normally be considered minor significance.
 While the examples provide a “not minor if” statement, this is does not mean that all issues similar to “not minor if” statement should automatically be classified as “more than minor.”
 The overall purpose of these questions is to help inspector know what kinds of things should be minor.
 Issues that don’t immediately screen as minor with these examples need to be further evaluated.
 Inspectors should consult with the responsible branch chief if the minor/more-than-minor significance cannot readily be determined.